The Cost of Healthcare Credentialing Mistakes

-Let’s get right to the dollars and cents, fixing a credentialing error means the time to investigate the error, paying fees for rework, and labor cost to fix the error.
-This leads to delays which could result in forfeited reimbursements costing hundreds if not thousands of dollars.
-And, if the error was to lead to litigation, the legal fees and settlement costs would be just the beginning of your troubles.
+Let’s get right to the dollars and cents.
+Successful credentialing requires a meticulous process.
+When the process breaks down, costs add up.
+Fixing a credentialing mistake requires time to investigate the error, paying fees for the rework that’s necessary, and labor costs to fix the error.
+This leads to delays, which could result in forfeited reimbursements from payers that, on a case-by-case basis, can add up to hundreds or thousands of dollars.

-Ensuring providers have the necessary credentials and clinical experience to be granted privileges at your facility is a difficult and important task.
+Ensuring providers have the necessary credentials and clinical experience to be granted privileges at your facility is an important process that can be difficult to accomplish.
 Imagine a provider performing surgery on you that he or she has only performed once.
-Knowing which providers have the qualification to perform what procedures in your facility is a must – as a mistake in granting privileges could lead to patient injury or worse.
+Knowing which providers have the qualifications to perform specific procedures in your facility is critical as a mistake in granting privileges could lead to patient injury or worse.

-The credentialing and re-credentialing process is a tedious and laborious administrative task for providers.
-They can spend hours if not days completing forms, scanning source documents, and attesting to questions.
-For them, this is time away from seeing patients which equates to loss of income for the provider and the healthcare organization.
+The credentialing and recredentialing process is a tedious and laborious administrative task for providers.
+They can spend hours, if not days, completing forms, scanning source documents, and attesting to questions.
+This takes time away from seeing patients, which equates to loss of income for the healthcare organization and increases provider burnout.

 How to Minimize Credentialing Mistakes

 Credentialing mistakes will happen, but there are ways to proactively minimize them.
 By utilizing provider credentialing and privileging software to automate the process, a health system’s medical staff services department can streamline the entire provider lifecycle, from initial application to performance monitoring.

 Automated credentialing technology makes data gathering, secure access, reporting, and ongoing compliance less burdensome for providers, credentialing staff, and internal approval committees.
 With such technology, hospitals have reported a 20% reduction in credentialing timelines, including a 50% reduction in committee review meetings.